t-wy/discord_bot_public/README.md

   - Therefore `mb#help` can be used like `/help` to display the command list.
 - The public guess for guessing games can be done simply by replying to the "question" with your answer.
 (Given that the bot has the access to read messages in that channel)
 - Due to Discord's cache mechanism, the "Question Audio/Image" link in guessing games only remain available when the bot can access the channel (so that the question can be backed up completely).
-- Currently the bot does not maintain a user-submitted song/character alias list.
-You may contribute to the file `song_alias_list.py` if that name is a officially translated title or title with all the Katakana replaced with the borrowed term (in English or the source language) that is significantly different from the Romaji that makes the bot underestimate the name similarity.

 ## Error reports: